 - CPLN 620: Techniques of Urban Economic Development

 * Students who take CPLN 504 to meet this elective CAN NOT use it to meet the Breadth Methods requirement.

 Today's combination of portable-yet-powerful computing and communication devices and Internet-accessible "big data" are democratizing all manner of urban planning and decision-making.
 And in the process, transforming planners from central information gatekeepers into bottom-up enablers who are helping city dwellers take better advantage of the opportunities and richness of urban life.
 By giving everyday people quick access to usable information, these new technologies are connecting planners, residents, businesses, and non-profits; and making them smarter and more productive.
 The purpose of this concentration is to give MCP students the skills and abilities they will need to develop this new generation of planning applications that seamlessly combine user-friendly data retrieval and modeling procedures with individual and collaborative urban planning and design tools.
 Smart Cities is a 4 credit concentration.

-- CPLN 590: Spatial Analysis for Planning (Fall, First Year, depending on GIS experience) *
+- CPLN 592: Public Policy Analytics (Fall, First Year, depending on GIS experience) *

 - CPLN 505: Planning by Numbers (Spring, First Year) or CPLN 671: Spatial Statistics & Data Analysis (Fall, Second Year)*

 Electives (take at least one)